 Celiac disease is usually diagnosed by a gastroenterologist, a doctor who specializes in stomach and intestinal disorders, with a blood test and sometimes a biopsy.
 Wheat allergies can be diagnosed by an allergist who will take a medical history and may conduct a skin prick or blood test to confirm the diagnosis.

 If you notice that you have stomach issues, discomfort, or allergy-like symptoms when you eat wheat, start by talking with your primary care doctor about your condition.

 Anyone living with either condition should avoid products containing wheat.
 But for people with celiac disease, that avoidance should be total and lifelong.
 You don’t grow out of celiac disease and even tiny amounts of gluten contaminating gluten-free foods can lead to damage to the intestine and contribute to long-term, serious health problems including bone weakness, infertility, and nervous system disorders.
 People with wheat allergies who eat wheat products may experience a range of temporary symptoms from mild — like a runny nose — to severe including anaphylaxis.

 When you need to avoid wheat to protect your health, education is key.
 That means knowing all about the types of wheats and grains you shouldn’t eat, learning how to read food labels carefully, and being aware that wheat is also found in non-food items including some medications, cosmetics, and bath products.

 Particularly if you or a loved one has celiac disease, preparing meals with the right nutritional balance but no gluten can be challenging.
-Mom’s Meals® makes it easy – and safe – with a full gluten-free menu that contain less than 20 parts per million (ppm) of gluten in each meal, a level proposed by the FDA.
+Mom's Meals® helps make it easy and safe with a gluten-free menu that contain less than 20 parts per million of gluten in each meal, a level proposed by the FDA.
 Mom’s Meals are also tested using the ELISA method, a biochemical technique designed to assess food for gluten.
-Find more details here.
+Get started.